The Bull Run Run is about having fun. We don’t have a lot of rules, but since we generally have a fairly large field of

 - Medical: You are responsible for your own health and safety.
 We do not provide medical support.
 You are responsible for the cost of any emergency services that you might require.
 Please be careful out there.
 Among the medical problems we have experienced are cuts, bruises, hypothermia, hyperthermia, and dehydration.
 Also, expect that you may come in contact with poison ivy.

 - The Road Crossing: There is only one significant road crossing.
 We plan to route you under the bridge and avoid the traffic on that road.
 If, however, the water is high, you may have to cross Old Yates Ford Road near the Marina aid station (just after the aid station on the first pass, just before the aid station inbound).
 Cars go very fast on that road, and they will not stop for you.
 On the off-chance that we use this route, look both ways, wait for a break in traffic, and use great care.
 We will attempt to assign a volunteer to assist if the road crossing is needed, but be alert and safe, regardless.

 - Mud and Water: Most of the course drains well.
-There are a few course sections that are always muddy in the spring.
+There are a few sections of the course that are always muddy in the spring.
 This is particularly true in the first 17-mile northern section (especially around the Bluebell Loop after the Centreville Road aid station).
-You will have wet feet, and you are likely to have muddy feet.
+You will have wet feet, and you are likely to have muddy feet, as well.
 There are several stream crossings that are not bridged.
-Most can be navigated without wet feet, that is not the case with all of them.
+While most can be navigated without wet feet, that is not the case with all of them.
 If it rains before or during the event, some stream crossings may require some wading.

-- Rocks and Bridges: The course is not rocky compared to other area races such as the Massanutten Mountains Trail 100.
+- Rocks and Bridges: The course is not rocky compared to other area races such as the VHTRC’s Massanutten Mountains Trail 100 miler.
 But there are a few, short rocky sections.
 Be careful on those.
 There can be rocks and roots any place on the course.
 There are some wooden bridges over the small streams you will cross.
 These bridges can be slippery and unsteady.
 Be very careful on them.